dginst/crypto-index/README.md

 BitFlyer, BitStamp, Bittrex, Coinbase-Pro, Gemini, itBit, Kraken, Pooniex.
 The Data of these Exchanges are downloaded through the REST API of the website https://cryptowat.ch/ except for itBit's data that are downloaded through the REST API of itBit website.
 Cryptowatch, demonstrated to be a reliable data bank for Crypto-Assets; It is owned by the Kraken exchange and was founded in 2014 by Artur Sapek.

-Because the Index is denominated in USD all prices from the non-Crypto/USD pairs are reported in USD; to do so, all the daily relevant exchange rates of the  Fiat/USD pairs and Fiat/StableCoin pairs are obtained respectively, from the European Central Bank (ECB) Website and the data provider CoinGecko; these pairs are  later used to convert all the prices in USD.
+Because the Index denomination is in USD all prices from the non-USD  are reported in USD; to do so, all the daily relevant exchange rates of the  Fiat/USD pairs and Fiat/StableCoin pairs are obtained respectively, from the European Central Bank (ECB) Website and the data provider CoinGecko; these pairs are  later used to convert all the prices in USD.

 All the Crypto/Crypto pairs will be taken into account at a later moment.